-swine entering Wisconsin from a farm or home must have a certificate of veterinary inspection (CVI) with the complete physical origin and physical destination address and the following information:
+Commercial swine — including pet pigs, rescue pigs, and sanctuary pigs — entering Wisconsin from a farm or home must have a certificate of veterinary inspection (CVI) with the complete physical origin and physical destination address.

 Official identification (one of the following):

 - USDA ear tag number.
-The number must begin with a state 2-digit code followed by 2 or 3 letters and 4 numbers.
+The number must begin with a state two-digit code followed by two to three letters and four numbers.

 - For feeder swine: